comunity/crm/README.md

 The crm folder contains a Visual Studio 2013 solution.

-The CepCrmIntegration project contains three interfaces to be implemented:
+Inside the VS solution is a project CepCrmIntegration containing three interfaces to be implemented:

 - FaultService: Register an e-mail based fault and retrieve progress updates
 - FeedbackService: Register feedback and retrieve optional response